AleksandrVladimirovichNaumov/Django/README.md

 This project is an online-shop.
 There is a catalog with goods on a main page .
-Goods can be filtered by categories. Еotal quantity of goods is 3 (proceeed with a paginator).
+Goods can be filtered by categories.
+Total quantity of goods is 3 (proceeed with a paginator).
 Сategories and goods can be added after migrations with a command: python manage.py fill_db